Eight queens puzzle

 The eight queens puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.
 There are 92 solutions.
 The problem was first posed in the mid-19th century.
 In the modern era, it is often used as an example problem for various computer programming techniques.

 The eight queens puzzle is a special case of the more general n queens problem of placing n non-attacking queens on an n×n chessboard.
 Solutions exist for all natural numbers n with the exception of n = 2 and n = 3.
-Although the exact number of solutions is only known for n ≤ 27, the asymptotic growth rate of the number of solutions is approximately (0.143 n)^{n}.
+Although the exact number of solutions is only known for n ≤ 27, the asymptotic growth rate of the number of solutions is approximately $(0.143n)^n$.

 History

 Chess composer Max Bezzel published the eight queens puzzle in 1848.
 Franz Nauck published the first solutions in 1850.
 Nauck also extended the puzzle to the n queens problem, with n queens on a chessboard of n×n squares.

 Since then, many mathematicians, including Carl Friedrich Gauss, have worked on both the eight queens puzzle and its generalized n-queens version.
 In 1874, S. Günther proposed a method using determinants to find solutions.
 J.W.L.
 Glaisher refined Gunther's approach.

 In 1972, Edsger Dijkstra used this problem to illustrate the power of what he called structured programming.
 He published a highly detailed description of a depth-first backtracking algorithm.